6 ways to get your customers to start using GoCardless

 Just like you, your customers are busy.
 So find the appropriate time to talk to them about changing to Direct Debit with GoCardless.
 If you have a subscription business, this could be when your customer is due to renew.
 Or when you’re refreshing contract terms.

 You could start with customers who consistently pay late.
-Explain to them that creating a DDR with GoCardless is a one time job, after which all their payments to you are completely automated, so they’ll never need to remember to pay on time again.
+Explain to them that creating a Direct Debit instruction with GoCardless is a one time job, after which all their payments to you are completely automated, so they’ll never need to remember to pay on time again.

 If you’re not sure yet whether GoCardless is the right payment method, try testing it with a friendly customer first before rolling it out more widely.